-Fugro OCEANOR has placed two metocean buoys in the BWFZ, which provide meteorological and oceanographic data.
+Fugro OCEANOR has placed two metocean buoys in the BWFZ.
 The measurement campaign of the buoy positioned in the centre of the BWFZ started in June 2015.
-Monthly results are being made available on offshorewind.rvo.nl.
+Monthly results are being made available on offshorewind.rvo.nl

 In November 2015 the second buoy was installed close to the southern border of the BWFZ.
-This will help assess any wake effects from the neighbouring Belgian wind farms.
+This will help assess any wake effects from neighbouring Belgian wind farms.
 Both buoys have experienced unplanned service needs on shore.
 The service needs are mainly the effect of unsatisfactory marinisation of the Lidar.
-In February 2016 both buoys are redeployed.
+In February 2016 both buoys were redeployed.
+Since February they have delivered high data availability.
 Available data is quality approved by ECN.
-See figure 22 as an example of available data.
+See Figure 22 as an example of available data.

-4.9 Wind Resource Assessment
+4.10 Wind Resource Assessment

-The goal of this study was to provide a preliminary wind resource assessment for the BWFZ and its five sites.
+The goal of this study was to provide a preliminary wind resource assessment for the BWFZ.
 At the time of the assessment (May 2015), there were no specific on-site measurement records available.

 Therefore, the results are based on mesoscale modelling, validated against nearby offshore wind measurements.
-Note: wind measurement data has become available from the metocean measurement campaign.
+Note: as mentioned above, wind measurement data will become available from metocean measurement campaigns.
 This data may be used to perform further wind resource assessments.
 However, this task shall not be carried out by Netherlands Enterprise Agency (RVO.nl).

-Netherlands Enterprise Agency (RVO.nl) selected Ecofys to conduct the Wind Resource Assessment [11].
-Ecofys has experience in offshore wind resource assessments, having prepared bankable reports on several large offshore wind farm, often at sites where wind measurements were not available.
+Netherlands Enterprise Agency (RVO.nl) selected Ecofys to conduct the wind resource assessment [11].
+Ecofys has experience in offshore wind resource assessments, having prepared bankable reports on several large offshore wind farm, often at sites where wind measurements were not available previously.
 Moreover, the company is skilled in the validation and application of mesoscale model data, including detailed uncertainty assessment.
-The SoC has been issued by DNV GL.
+The Statement of Conformity has been issued by DNV GL.